MarkTkachov/USOF_Meal_OverCooked/API/README.md

 It sends data in a JSON format that can be seen later.

+## Config

+To configure this project you should specify following enviroment variables:
+1. JWT_SECRET - secret used to sign JWT
+2. BCRYPT_SALT - number of salt rounds for hashing algorithm
+3. EMAIL_LOGIN - google email login used for sending confirmation emails
+4. EMAIL_PASSWORD - password for respective email
+5. PORT - port for running this server on

+It can also be done by using .env file(example is named dotenv).

 ## Requirements
 - NodeJS with ESM support
 - NPM